Day traders put stamp on market with unprecedented stock frenzy

 For now, the boom continues.
 It has defied predictions it would disappear as many countries emerge from pandemic-induced lockdowns.
 In India, for example, more than 2 million new accounts were opened in September and October, months after the nationwide lockdown had ended.

-Retail investing has surged this year even in Japan, a market where the zero-interest rate environment has been long entrenched.
+Retail investing has surged this year even in Japan, a market where the zero-interest-rate environment has been long entrenched.
 Local brokerages have seen interest from individual investors sustain after the country’s state of emergency.

 Online broker Rakuten Securities has seen a record pace of growth in users, with nearly 40% of users who joined this year being female, and 73% saying they had no investing experience.
 Retail investors made up an average of 21% of total trading value on the Tokyo Stock Exchange in the past six months, versus just 16% the year earlier.